Ethernet

 System Architecture

-Requires coordination between MAC (LPI Client) and PHY.
+EEE requires coordination between the MAC layer (containing the LPI Client) and the PHY.

 ../../_images/eth_eee_arch.svg